skippy-io/skippy/README.md

 ./gradlew skippyAnalyze
 ```

-`skippyAnalyze` stores impact data for skippified tests in the .skippy folder:
+`skippyAnalyze` stores impact data for skippified tests and a bunch of other files in the .skippy folder:

 ```
+ls -l .skippy

 classes.md5
 com.example.FooTest.cov
 com.example.BarTest.cov
+predictions.log
 ```

 ### Step 4: Run your tests